📣 Announcing GrowSurf for Startups! Eligible startups can receive discounts. Apply here →

 Step 7: And Ends in Success

-Successful brands make it clear what their lives will look like after they buy your products, or they will have no motivation to do so.
-That end vision has to be included everywhere, in your emails, on your website, and everywhere else.
+While making the stakes of failure clear is important, you also need to paint a vivid picture of the positive outcome and transformation your customers will experience by using your solution.
+The most successful brands make it crystal clear what their lives will look like after they buy your products, or they will have no motivation to do so.
+That end vision has to be included everywhere, on your website, within your emails, and everywhere else.

 Here are a few other tips:

-• Use Imagery: To help your customers connect with your story better, you need to bring it to life.
-And what a better way to do so but by adding images and other visuals.
-Imagery can help you communicate your story more effectively and is more memorable.
+• Use Imagery: To help your customers connect with your story better, you need to bring it to life visually.
+Adding images, graphics, videos and other multimedia can help communicate your narrative more vividly and make it more memorable.

 Brand Story Framework and Formulas